gurrutia/videoxt/README.md

 ---

+## Contributing

+For guidance on setting up a development environment and to make a contribution, see the [contributing guidelines](https://github.com/gurrutia/videoxt/blob/abdc3fe99a9244e668c270544bc83b44f7b828f3/CONTRIBUTING.md).

+---

 ## Used By

 - **Best Buy Teen Tech Center** at **Grand St. Settlement**, allowing filmmaking instructors to gather film stills that aid in constructing lesson plans for their youth workshops.
 [Download a workshop example here](https://github.com/gurrutia/videoxt/files/10887456/GSS_Filmmaking_Fall_2022_Transfiguration_Schools_W1.pdf).